robertrau/libpifly/README.md

 ### Changes to the /boot/config.txt file:

 #### CPU Clock:

-	#uncomment to overclock the arm.
-700 MHz is the default.
+Here is an example for the Raspberry Pi Zero 2 W. Uncomment to overclock the arm.
+700 MHz is the default, you can change to 1.2GHz with these changes:

 	arm_freq=1200
 	over_voltage=4